A personal blog by George Gladfelter

 where f = h/24, with h = time (TT) in hours

-so that 0.0 <= f < 1.0
+so that 0.0 <= f <= 1.0

 The files available here are:

-If you have any questions, comments, or needs concerning these polynomials, please send an email to: g e o r g e 0 7 @ r a p . m i d c o . n e t(omit imbedded spaces).
+g e o r g e 0 7 @ r a p . m i d c o . n e t(omit embedded spaces).

 News sites love to attract readers with attention grabbers.
 The Lunar eclipse of July 5, 2020 from 03:07:48 to 05:52:01, mid-eclipse at 04:30:02 (dates and times UTC) was barely detectable by humanity (it was a partial penumbral eclipse), and the actual start and end times were detectable only by observers at the right spots on the Moon's surface.
 Nevertheless, reports in the popular press termed this a scary event.
 As Lunar eclipses go, this was very close to a non-event.
 Also, eclipses of the Moon are quite common (usually two or three per year), and visible to all cloud-free areas of the planet that enjoy a view of the night sky at the time.
 The existence of "scary" newspaper articles should cause publishers to hide in shame.